MahediKamalFSM/F1.VISA.USA/README.md

 - Go to this site to schedule your visa interview date: https://www.ustraveldocs.com/bd/en/
 - You have to make a payment and get an initial visa interview date.
 - Now you can reschedule the date if you want.
 If you frequently visit the website to reschedule your visa date, you may get temporarily blocked.
 To avoid this, you should use this group to reschedule your visa appointment: https://t.me/+NEcX-i-m1_9jMTU1
 - I got a visa date within 3 weeks using this group.
+- In Bangladesh, biometric and visa interview happens on the same day in the same place.
+This is the location: https://maps.app.goo.gl/2S3Pujz2b8h2iWVB7?g_st=ipc
+- They will take your passport if your visa is initially approved.
+You have to collect your passport after you get an email.
+This is the passport collection location: https://maps.app.goo.gl/nExhLqQrgCkjDcKp9?g_st=ipc

 ### Required Visa Documents
 - I-20